pengowen123/cmaes/README.md

 cmaes = "0.2"
 ```

-The LAPACK implementation used may be selected through Cargo features (see `Cargo.toml`). `netlib` is built from source by default.
+The LAPACK implementation used may be selected through Cargo features (see `Cargo.toml`).
+By default, pure Rust implementation from nalgebra is used.

 Then, to optimize a function:
 ```rust